Article from a Database | MLA Works Cited

 Author.
 Title.
-Title of container, other contributors, version, number, publisher, publication date, location.If you are accessing a journal article from a database, you will need two containers to present the original publication information as well as the access information from the database.
+Title of container, other contributors, version, number, publisher, publication date, location.If you are citing a journal article from a database for your MLA Works Cited page, you will need two containers.
+The first container is the original publication information (the journal where the article first appeared), and the second container is the database that you used to access the article.

 Goldman, Anne.
 "Questions of Transport: Reading Primo Levi Reading Dante."
 The Georgia Review, vol. 64, no. 1, spring 2010, pp. 69-88.
 JSTOR, www.jstor.org/stable/41403188.

-NOTES: MLA requires a DOI (digital object identifier), permalink, or URL (in that order for preference) for online material.
+NOTES: MLA requires a DOI (digital object identifier), permalink, or URL (in that order of preference) for online material.

 Elements